 The pagan origin of the papacy: Why Saint Peter is not the first pope

-The only proof of the pope is the Vicar of Christ found in the catechism.
-Their Biblical evidence is only from Matthew 16:15-18.
+The only proof of the pope is the Vicar of Christ found in the catechism, while the Biblical evidence they use is from Matthew 16:15-18.
 The infallibility of Rome was officially declared in the First Vatican Council of 1869-1870.
+Justified among themselves, the papacy is not in the Bible but instead can be rooted in Roman paganism.

 1. Roman Catholics misinterpret Matthew 16:15-18